Head of the Lagoon - Collegiate & Masters

 - Crews will be assessed a 30 second penalty for failing to yield to an overtakiing crew.
 An overtaking boat has the right of way and slower crews must yield and move to the outside of any curve.

 - Crews will be assessed a 1' penalty for interference on the course.

 - Crews will be excluded for rowing in an unsportsmanlike manner.
-This includes profanity on the course and lack of respect toward Referees and LOC volunteers.

 - Crews will be assessed a 10 second penalty for crossing a buoy with oars.

 - Crews will be assessed a 30 second penalty if their hull crosses the buoys.